hampel/systemtest/README.md

 The test will generate a random key, write it to the cache (provided the key doesn't already exist), increment the value, then retrieve and delete the key - checking that the returned value is as expected.

+**Schedule**

+Rune the `test:schedule` console command to output details of scheduled commands to the console.

 **Notifications**

 TODO: implement notifications testing!